amrkhalid-star902/volcano_3d_rendering_system/README.md

 - Textures can also be added or subtracted to provide more detail or hide features you don't want the public to see.
 - Textures can help 3D models look more 3D and less 2D.

+### Texture Compression
+Texture compression has been proposed to reduce memory bandwidth.
+The basic idea is to use compression on the texture images.
+The aim is to save memory bandwidth without degrading the generated image quality too much.
+There are a few requirements for efficient texture compression in mobile devices.
+A fixed compression rate is required for straightforward address computations, and the number of indirect look-ups for the compression should be limited.
+Then, decompression should be fast and easytoimplementin hardwareto keepthe pipelinelatency short.